BrijeshKarra/Excel_Project_Job_Skills_and_Salary_Relationship/ReadMe.md

 This chart highlights the importance of investing time in high-value skills.
 While tools like Snowflake and Spark are linked to higher salaries, widely used skills like Python and SQL offer greater versatility and help professionals stay competitive.

 ## Conclusion
 In this project, I analyzed job titles, salaries, locations, and key skills using advanced Excel features like Power Query, PivotTables, DAX, and charts.
-The analysis revealed correlations between multiple skills and higher salaries, regional salary variations, and highlighted essential skills for anyone pursuing a career in data science.
+The analysis revealed correlations between multiple skills and higher salaries, regional salary variations, and identified must-have skills for anyone pursuing a career in data science.